KerriganBlake/General_HPC_Use_Tutorial/SNP_Activity.md

 ### Exercise: Extract phsophorylatable residues into seperate files

 You decide to investigate phosphorylatable residues (namely, S,T, and Y).
-To do so, you seperate out your sorted file into three seperate files containing peptides S, T and Y respectively using awk.
+To do so, you seperate out your sorted file into three seperate files containing peptides S, T and Y using awk.
 You will name each file S_peptides.txt, T_peptides.txt, and Y_peptides.txt respectively.

  <a name="rename"></a>
 Renaming Files (Batch)